ismailbennani/openapi-changelog/README.md

   - Changes
     - In operation GET /maps/api/place/textsearch/json
       - Changed documentation of parameter radius
+        - Changes

-        **The radius will automatically be clamped to a maximum value depending on the type of search and other parameters.
+        \+ **The radius will automatically be clamped to a maximum value depending on the type of search and other parameters.

         \* Autocomplete: 50,000 meters